acornjs/acorn/README.md

 taking defaults from `base`.

-**full**`(node, callback, base, state)` does a 'full' walk over a tree, calling the callback with the arguments (node, state) for each node
+**full**`(node, callback, base, state)` does a 'full' walk over a tree, calling the callback with the arguments (type, node, state) for each node

 **fullAncestor**`(node, callback, base, state)` does a 'full' walk over